WORDS: ADAM LANDAU

 This is not to say that everything has been rosy, nor that the industry has fully recovered.
 Much has been made of the Red Arrows’ self-inflicted wounds and the uninspiring seven-ship display that resulted.
 The Blades have had a tricky season, too, flying several shows with a reduced number of aircraft ever since one was grounded by a minor incident at Duxford in June.
 We are still no closer to seeing the return of the Royal Navy International Air Day or the much-loved Flying Legends, while seaside shows in Eastbourne and Sunderland face uncertain futures after the withdrawal (permanently, in Eastbourne’s case) of public funding.
 Farnborough continued its slow decline with its most restricted flying display yet, the Teesside Airshow’s revival was very publicly marred by botched traffic management, and Cosford faced extraordinarily challenging conditions due to the double-whammy of the MOD’s prohibitive new insurance requirements for civilian aircraft and extremely limited preparation time – these are not necessarily matters that will improve in the next year or two.

-Despite that, and in a notable change from earlier this year, the mood among display pilots, organisers and industry insiders has morphed from uncertainty to outright optimism.
+Despite that, and in a notable change from earlier this year, the mood among display pilots, organisers and industry insiders has morphed from uncertainty to cautious optimism.
 Nowhere was this more apparent than at the final show of the year, Duxford’s Flying Finale, held on a glorious Autumn afternoon in early October.
 This was the first of Duxford’s “Flying Day”-branded events to attract foreign military participation, in the form of the Patrouille Suisse (indeed, Duxford has plans in place to bolster foreign military contributions to its airshows in general during future seasons) and it also featured both of the year’s new formation teams, the Flying Komrades and Extreme Formation.
 The Komrades, particularly, had notably improved since their debut ten weeks prior, with another of their pilots having qualified to fly aerobatics since then.
 By next season, all three pilots should have aerobatic Display Authorisations and the team intends to up the ante of their performance yet further in each subsequent season: like Extreme Formation, they have potential to become stalwarts of the British airshow circuit.

 There is even reason for Scottish airshow fans to feel upbeat, for a change: the country’s only two airshows had been axed during the pandemic due to a combination of local politics and poor weather.
 It now appears that a revival of the popular Scottish International Airshow in Ayr is likely to take place next September, now being organised by the local council.